1. Introduction

 10. Conclusion

 The Large Movement Model demonstrates that human motion can be treated as a structured sequence domain analogous to text, and that multi-resolution attention architectures and diffusion-based generative models both learn meaningful motion structure from video-derived pose data.
-The HTT reduces autoregressive forecasting drift by 32% over a standard transformer baseline, and the diffusion model reduces overall prediction error by 68%.
+Trained on 12,483 clips from diverse full-body movement, the diffusion model reduces overall prediction error by 30% compared to a standard transformer baseline, with a 31% improvement at the clinically relevant 2-second horizon.

-These results establish feasibility for a new class of motion foundation models — domain-agnostic systems trained on diverse human movement data that can serve as the perceptual and predictive backbone for applications across rehabilitation, sports, robotics, and beyond.
+Cross-domain evaluation on held-out data from a different capture modality confirms that the learned motion dynamics transfer — velocity prediction quality is essentially invariant to training corpus, even when the model has never seen the target domain.
+These results establish feasibility for a new class of motion foundation models: domain-agnostic systems trained on diverse human movement data that serve as the perceptual and predictive backbone for applications across rehabilitation, sports, robotics, and beyond.

 References